teeerevor/suckingallthefun/src/_posts/2017-06-29-the-incubator.md

 fucker in seven years ask you that question?
 Now my workplace is particularly selfish, but seriously take pause and think, pregnant or not, when the hell was the last time someone asked not how you were, but HOW YOU WERE FEELING?
-And meant it, like stood there gaping at you awaiting the answer with baited breath?
+And meant it, like stood there gaping at you, awaiting the answer with baited breath?